laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1100

-We've updated the way the billable model is set to a `Cashier::useCustomerModel($customerModel)` call to consolidate with how we do this in our other packages.
-The `cashier.model` config option has been removed from Cashier.
-If you are using a different model than `App\Models\User` you should place this call in the `boot` method of your `AppServiceProvider` class:
+The `cashier.model` configuration option has been removed from Cashier.
+Instead, you should use the `Cashier::setCustomerModel($customerModel)` method.
+Typically, this method should be called in the `boot` method of your application's `AppServiceProvider` class:

 ```php
 use App\Models\Cashier\User;